 Younger people are the majority of smartwatch owners, although they are rarely chronically ill and don’t need monitoring.
 Nevertheless, you can develop an EHR system for certain niches of chronically ill people like patients with diabetes or those that have a heart condition.

+Do you want to use the product or sell it to a potential buyer, do you have investors?
 It is beyond important how you monetize your product.
 Will you be the owner?
 Do you have co-investors?
 You can rent your product on a subscription basis or you can use it for your own clinic.
 A product is a product but if you’re going to sell it, you should know precisely who you sell it to and why.
 These considerations must be followed during the development.
-Ask your sponsors what they’d like to see in the final version of EHR system.
+Ask your sponsors what they’d like to see in the final version of the EHR system.

 So, how much is it going to cost you?
 It depends.
 Before you request an estimation, check out our blog post related to this topic and get prepared.
-We can say that the average gap is $45-75K.
+We can say that the average range is $45-75K.
 But a lot depends on the functionality you’d like to have in your app.
 The more functions there are, the more costly your EHR system is going to be and the longer it will take to develop one.
 Keep in mind that you must develop MVP first.

 Choose absolutely crucial features that you need to have in your EHR system.
 Then, start developing a prototype.
 This is going to be your core functionality ready to be released and used by end clients.
 Then, you can do updates and gradually upgrade your EHR system, adding features that are not crucial but nice to have.
-Usually, what these features are becomes clear when you receive your first real user feedback.
-Testing your system on real users provides precious feedback and allows to correct the course of your final development stages.
+Usually, these features become clear when you receive your first real user feedback.
+Testing your system on real users provides precious feedback and allows you to correct the course of your final development stages.

 Updates are shipped to make the ready system better and to see how users react, whether they are comfortable enough with what they get.
-Most of the times incremental changes are absolutely necessary because you cannot know the end user’s motivation for sure, especially if thousands of people are going to use the app.
+Most of the time incremental changes are absolutely necessary because you cannot know the end user’s motivation for sure, especially if thousands of people are going to use the app.

-Front end and design
+Front-end and design

 MVP – Speed to Market, Release ASAP